spotify/heroic/docs/content/_docs/config.md

 ##### groupLimit

-Maximum number of distinct groups a single result group may contains.
+Maximum number of distinct groups a single result group may contain.

 ##### seriesLimit

 Maximum amount of time series a single request is allowed to fetch, per cluster (if federated).

-A note, when using resource identifiers, this limit only applies to the number of series found in the metadata backend, *not* the total series returned.
+A note: when using resource identifiers this limit only applies to the number of series found in the metadata backend, *not* the total series returned.

-It is there for possible to have a low limit *not* be exceeded with the number of series found in metadata, however, return far more series from the metrics backend when resource identifiers are taken into account (which may trigger additional limits)
+It is therefore possible to have a low limit *not* be exceeded with the number of series found in metadata, however, return far more series from the metrics backend when resource identifiers are taken into account (which may trigger additional limits).

 ##### failOnLimits